 Receiving enough magnesium can even eliminate the need for heart medications.
 Magnesium naturally helps to thin blood, prevent blood clots, relaxes blood vessels and inhibits calcium uptake.

-Eating a diet high in magnesium can help to balance out your electrolyte levels and make sure that your heart and brain are working at their top capabilities.
+Eating a diet high in magnesium can help to balance out your electrolyte levels.
+It can also make sure that your heart and brain are working at their top capabilities.

 The importance of magnesium for the heart is something to take seriously.
 Do what you can to get enough of this mineral.
-If you can’t get magnesium through your diet, be sure to find a supplement that can give you the daily amount you need.
-Talk to your doctor if you feel like you may be having heart complications or deal with high blood pressure.
+If you can’t get magnesium through your diet, be sure to find a supplement that can give what you need.
+Lastly, talk to your doctor if you feel like you may be having heart complications or deal with high blood pressure.